-Often confused with the Labrador Retriever, the Chesapeake Bay Retriever might not require much grooming but is still NOT a hypoallergenic dog.
-In fact, this intelligent and affectionate breed is known for being an above-average shedder!
+Often confused with the Labrador Retriever, the Chesapeake Bay Retrievers might not require much grooming but are still NOT hypoallergenic dogs.

-Although known as a moderate shedder, the Chesapeake Bay Retriever does not have to be off-limits to allergy sufferers.
+Although known as a moderate shedder, the Chesapeake Bay Retrievers do not have to be off-limits to allergy sufferers.

-The Chesapeake Bay Retriever Coat
+The Chesapeake Bay Retrievers’ Coat

 The thick undercoat is exceptionally wooly and designed to keep this swimming pup warm in frigid waters.

 As a double-coated breed, it is not surprising that the Chesapeake Bay Retriever is a moderate shedder that also blows its coat twice a year in Spring and Fall.

-The Chesapeake Bay Retriever does not require too much grooming, but brushing once a week keeps the coat healthy and stimulates oil glands in the skin.
+The Chesapeake Bay Retrievers do not require too much grooming, but brushing once a week keeps the coat healthy and stimulates oil glands in the skin.

-Since the Chessie has a double-layered coat, you must never use grooming tools like the “Furminator” which can damage and even destroy the undercoat.
+Since the Chessie has a double-layered coat, you must never use grooming tools like the “Furminator,” which can damage and even destroy the undercoat.

 What Are Hypoallergenic Dogs

 We have already established that the Chesapeake Bay Retriever is not hypoallergenic.
-But what exactly makes a dog hypoallergenic, and what does hypoallergenic mean?

 What is it that makes a dog “hypoallergenic”?Useful: Top 20 Hypoallergenic Dog Breeds – Facts And Considerations.

-These proteins trigger the allergic response, and they are present in a dog’s urine, saliva, and skin cells.
+These proteins trigger the allergic response and are present in a dog’s urine, saliva, and skin cells.

 Are Chesapeake Bay Retrievers Hypoallergenic?